entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 To do so, you will need to locate the UART connector on your target, some are hidden, some aren't, you might need a multimeter and a few datasheets to find them.

-Here's an example of what it can look like:
-![connector pin][uart_connector]

-So, basically, it can be anything, good luck finding them! :)
+It can be shaped as pins or pads, or basically anything, good luck finding them! :)

 The UART bus is made of just two wires: the receiver, RX, and the transmitter, TX.
 There should also be a PIN connected to GND, allowing the BP to know when the signal is down.